 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

 This section should be read in conjunction with the entry on Health: Therapies (General)

-In August 2012, the ASA upheld a complaint about general claims that the Bowen technique could increase flexibility and improve movement (The Bowen Consultancy, 22 August 2012).
-Although it rejected some claims, the ASA accepted that the Bowen technique could improve flexibility, in the short term, of hamstring muscles in healthy, fit adults aged 18-50 years with no musculo-skeletal symptoms.
-Claims to improve flexibility would need to be qualified in those terms.
-Neither CAP nor the ASA has seen evidence that the technique can treat other conditions and advertisers should not refer to conditions for which medical supervision should be sought (Howard Bult, 8 February 2012).
+In August 2012, the ASA investigated claims that the technique could increase flexibility and improve movement.
+Although it rejected some claims, the ASA accepted that the Bowen technique could improve flexibility, in the short term, of hamstring muscles in healthy, fit adults aged 18-50 years with no musculoskeletal symptoms.
+(The Bowen Consultancy, 22 August 2012).

 The ASA and CAP have yet to see convincing evidence that the technique can improve flexibility in individuals in the long term or can help with those with musculoskeletal symptoms.
 As such, this type of claim would need to be supported by robust clinical evidence (rule 12.1).